The Catholic Church of St Edmund of Abingdon and St Frideswide

 Coronavirus safeguards Although we can welcome people for Mass and other services, the coronavirus has not gone away, so there are still precautions in place.
 Everyone attending Mass will be required to keep at least one metre away from other people (except members of their own household) and to wear a face covering.
 It is good to bring your own face covering, but we will supply a face mask to anyone who turns up without one.
 Further precautions include: no sign of peace, no singing, and no offertory collection (there will instead be a retiring collection).
 After each Mass the church has to be closed and cleaned.

-Confessions The Sacrament of Reconciliation (Confession) will be available in the church between 5.30pm and 6.15pm this Saturday, 11th July.
+Confessions The Sacrament of Reconciliation (Confession) will be available in the church between 5.30pm and 6.15pm on Saturdays.
 If this is not convenient, Confession is available by appointment.
 Please phone the parish office (01865 256750).